[Fix] The application was unable to start correctly (0xc0000005)

 Check For Updates in Windows Update

-4. After the update check is complete, click on the “Download” button to trigger the downloading and installation of new updates on your computer.
+4. After the update check is complete, click on the “Download” button to initiate the download and installation of new updates on your computer.

-5. After these updates have been installed, check to see if doing so has fixed the issue on your computer.
+5. After installing these updates, check to see if doing so has fixed the issue on your computer.

-If you have just started getting this issue, it might be getting triggered due to a faulty driver installation or even due to a rogue application that you might’ve installed on your computer recently.
-Therefore, in this step, we will be reverting the state of the computer to an earlier date and hopefully, this should get our issue fixed if it was due to the above-stated reasons.
-In order to do this:
+If you have just started experiencing this issue, it might be triggered by a faulty driver installation or even a rogue application that you may have recently installed on your computer.
+Therefore, in this step, we will revert the state of the computer to an earlier date, and hopefully, this should resolve the issue if it was caused by the aforementioned reasons.
+To do this:

 1. Press “Windows” + “R” to open the Run prompt.

-2. Type in “rstrui” and press “Enter” to open the restore management window.
+2. Type “rstrui” and press “Enter” to open the restore management window.

 Run dialog: rstrui